kennyddeng/rollsmart/README.md

-This is the github repository for 4th year captsone project : ROLLSMART
+This is the github repository for the 4th year capstone project : ROLLSMART